Jun 20, 2017|

 - Multiple Cameras!!

-Travel Tip: My biggest regret on my 9 day trip to Antarctica was that my camera broke on the 2nd day.
-This had nothing to do with the cold, it was an older camera and decided to pick the best time to retire.
-I had to rely on the goodwill of my shipmates to let me use their extra cameras and share photos with me.
+Travel Tip: My biggest regret on my Antarctica adventure was that my camera broke on the 2nd day.
 Always prepare for the worst and pack an extra camera.
 This way, you won’t miss capturing any of the moments that pass by!

 If you cross the Drake Passage, you will have a few days of downtime.
 If you are doing an air- cruise you will have downtime at night before you go to bed.
 Below is a couple of ideas for things to use during your free time.